This file is part of coolvib

 , where active_atoms specifies the indices of the atoms we want to include in

 the calculation of the friction tensor.
-Model is an instance of the coolvib.convenience.workflow_tensor.workflow_tensor
+Model is an instance of the coolvib.convenience.workflow_tensor.workflow_tensor class that guides us through the calculation and bundles all data and functions.

 Reading input data¶